epitech-mirroring/R-Type/documentation/benchmarks/graphical_library_benchmark/graphical_library_benchmark.md

 - **Rendering 1000 Sprites:**
   - SFML shows the lowest CPU utilization and moderate frame time, making it efficient for rendering numerous sprites.
-  - SDL2 has higher CPU usage but still manages reasonable frame times, reflecting its balance between performance and resource consumption.
+  - SDL2 has higher CPU usage but manages to have excellent frame times, reflecting its choice between performance and resource consumption.
   - Allegro demonstrates excellent frame times and really low CPU usage, but with comparable memory usage to SFML.
 - **Scrolling Background:**
   - SFML and SDL2 have similar frame times and are capable of handling scrolling backgrounds smoothly.